Global Structure Knowledge-Guided Relation Extraction Method for Visually-Rich Document: Related Works

 \subsection{Visual Relation Extraction}

-Visual relation extraction (VRE) aims at identifying relations between semantic entities from visually-rich documents, which is a crucial part of visual information extraction.
-Early methods based on graph neural networks~\cite{sera, tang2021matchvie} learned node features by treating semantic entities as nodes in a graph.
-Recently, most studies~\cite{Layoutlm,garncarek2020lambert,xu2021layoutxlm,li2021structext,li2021selfdoc,appalaraju2021docformer,lilt,xylayoutlm,li2022fine,huang2022layoutlmv3} used the self-supervised pre-training and fine-tuning techniques to boost the performance on document understanding.
-Although they have achieved significant improvement on VIE tasks, especially on the semantic entity recognition (SER) task~\cite{li2021structurallm,2021going,ernie-layout}.
+Visual relation extraction (VRE) aims at identifying relations between semantic entities from visually-rich documents.
+Early methods based on graph neural networks~\cite{sera, tang2021matchvie,li2021adaptive,li2022compositional,li2023variational} learned node features by treating semantic entities as nodes in a graph.
+Recently, most studies~\cite{li2020unsupervised,lilt,xylayoutlm,huang2022layoutlmv3}, used the self-supervised pre-training and fine-tuning techniques to boost the performance on document understanding.
+Although they have achieved significant improvement on VIE tasks, especially on the semantic entity recognition (SER) task~\cite{ernie-layout}.
 VRE remains largely underexplored and is also a challenging task.
 In this paper, we focus on mining global structure knowledge to guide relation extraction.
 To the best of our knowledge, our work is the first attempt to exploit dependencies of entity pairs for this task.

-\subsection{Efficient transformers}
+\subsection{Efficient Transformers}

-Efficient transformers~\cite{dong2019unified,efficient,longformer,video,zhang2021poolingformer,jaszczur2021sparse,du2021glam} are a class of methods designed to address the quadratic time and memory complexity problems of vanilla self-attention.
-More similar to us are methods that leverage down-sampling to reduce the resolution of the sequence, such as window-based vision transformers~\cite{swin,focal,lightvit,uformer} adopt downsampling to partition the whole image and perform self-attentions inside each window, yielding a linear computation complexity to the image size.
+Efficient transformers~\cite{dong2019unified,li2019walking,efficient,longformer,video,zhang2021poolingformer,li2022dilated} are a class of methods designed to address the quadratic time and memory complexity problems of vanilla self-attention.
+More similar to us are methods that leverage down-sampling to reduce the resolution of the sequence, such as window-based vision transformers~\cite{swin,focal,lightvit,uformer}.
 Different from existing methods, we propose the spatial prefix-guided attention mechanism, which leverages spatial layout properties of VrDs to guide {\model} to mine global structure knowledge.